-Aside from the traditional meanings of each card and the positions, your intuition is queen when it comes to deciphering a tarot spread's messages.
-For that reason, Monahan suggests using your inner wisdom to help you decide what cards to zone in on.
-"The most important card does not always have to be the outcome card, you may be really drawn to a card in another position," she says.
-"Trust what you are drawn to and then using the structure of each particular position; piece together the story the cards are trying to convey."
+Aside from the traditional meanings of each card and the positions, your intuition is queen when it comes to deciphering a tarot spread’s messages.
+If the classic interpretation of a card doesn’t resonate with you, like say, the sun tarot card meaning of positivity and optimism, that’s okay too.
+For these reason, Monahan suggests using your inner wisdom to help you decide what cards to zone in on.
+“The most important card does not always have to be the outcome card, you may be really drawn to a card in another position,” she says.
+“Trust what you are drawn to and then using the structure of each particular position; piece together the story the cards are trying to convey.”

 And lastly, give yourself time with a Celtic cross reading.
 Monahan says writing out your first impressions and then coming back to it later can be helpful.